musflood/seattle-python-401d8/03-errors-files-packaging/README.md

 # ![cf](http://i.imgur.com/7v5ASc8.png) Class 03: Errors, Files, and Packaging

+## Daily Plan
+- Notes:
+    - Anything top of mind

+- Code Review
+- _We forgot to cover the Debugger!_
+- Handling errors in Python
+- Reading and writing files
+- Packaging: _Learn to write your own installable packages!_

 ## Learning Objectives

 - Students will learn about how Python throws and displays errors